 7 A thousand shall fall at thy side, and ten thousand at thy right hand; but it shall not come nigh thee.

-For the weeks of March 15 – March 28, the OWE Center will be closed to everyone except employees.
-Worship services for Sunday, March 15th and Sunday March 22nd will be livestreamed on our Facebook page at www.facebook.com/stcfoc and also on our Youtube page at https://www.youtube.com/c/SettheCaptivesFreeOutreachCenter
+Sunday worship services will be livestreamed at 10:00 am on our Facebook page at www.facebook.com/stcfoc and also on our Youtube page at https://www.youtube.com/c/SettheCaptivesFreeOutreachCenter

 WHAT YOU CAN DO